GoogleCloudPlatform/kafka-pubsub-emulator/demo/README.md

 # Preparing for running Demos

 ## Starting Apache Kafka in Docker

-If you already have access to the an existing Apache Kafka cluster, you can skip this section.
+If you already have access to an existing Apache Kafka cluster, you can skip this section.
 If not, the project contains a shell script for starting a basic Apache Kafka configuration running locally in Docker.
 You can download Docker for your operating system from the link below:

 https://www.docker.com/community-edition